vboyce/natural-stories-maze/Analysis/nat_stories.md

 Given that, it seems like we don’t need to exclude much data after a mistake.
 Two words seems safe.
 (This is totally arbitrary and hopeful no analysis is sensitive to it.)

+While we are planning on analysing data after mistakes, it might be interesting to know how much of the data is pre-mistake, and how many of the sentences are completed error-free.

+If we only exclude the errors and the first words of sentences, there are 59441 words.
+If we also exclude all words after mistakes, there are 40862 words.
+We will exclude only a couple of words after each mistake, but we could also opt to analyse only the pre-error sections.

+Of the 2969 sentences that good participants completed, 1658 were completed entirely correctly.